Friday, November 22, 2024

 This was the first time he could express these raw feelings in music.
 Scapegoat’, ‘Goliath’ and ‘Echo Chamber’ are all about a family member but from different perspectives and ‘Recurring’ looks at the mental loops that come with dealing with trauma.

-Previously, the band issued Lockdown’ as a single – You can listen/order ‘Lockdown’ here and check out the video here at RAMzine.
+Previously, the band issued Lockdown’ as a single – You can listen/order ‘Lockdown’ here alongside their other singles and check out the videos here at RAMzine.

 Aside from vocalist Maue, Luke Genders (Guitar), James Threadwell (Guitar), David Silver (Bass) and Harry Jennings (Drums) all have their own life stories.
 As Jennings explained: “I’d stopped enjoying playing music, which I had dedicated my life to since I was 7 years old,” he said.
 “It had all fallen apart.
 To feel like you’ve had a dream beaten out of you destroyed me as a person.
 It took me down a very dark path, and I did things I regret and am not proud of.
 I feel I’m in a position now where I can talk about it.